Ben-Wunderlich/pylabyrinth/README.md

 Just a place for me to develop some algorithms I will use for a procedural labyrinth game

-I made 3 types of maze generation
+I implemented 3 types of maze generation

 ## Using DFS
 ![dfs example](https://github.com/Ben-Wunderlich/pylabyrinth/blob/master/examples/dfspath.png)